 Le mouton bêle, the sheep’s bleat.

-In French, the animal sound a sheep makes is bêê, whereas in English, it’s baa.
-Funny how close they are different.
+In French, the animal sounds a sheep makes is bêê, whereas, in English, it’s baa.

 6) Goat bleating— bêê